nix-community/flakelight/API_GUIDE.md

 { hello, ... }: x: hello;
 ```

-### nixosConfigurations and homeConfigurations
+### nixosConfigurations

-The `nixosConfigurations` and `homeConfigurations` attributes let you set
+The `nixosConfigurations` attribute lets you set outputs for NixOS systems and
-outputs for NixOS systems and home-manager users.
+home-manager users.

-They should be set to an attribute set of respective configurations.
+It should be set to an attribute set.
+Each value should be a set of

-Alternatively, the configurations can be functions, in which case those
-functions will be passed `moduleArgs` and must return a standard
-configuration (this is useful when using autoloads with the `nixDir` feature).

-The `propagationModule` config provides a module to apply flakelight
-configuration to other module systems such as NixOS and home-manager.
-Applying
-this module will give modules in the nested modules system access to a `flake`
+`nixpkgs.lib.nixosSystem` args, the result of calling `nixpkgs.lib.nixosSystem`,
+or a function that takes `moduleArgs` and returns one of the prior.

+When using a set of `nixpkgs.lib.nixosSystem` args, NixOS modules will have
-module arg that contains the flakelight module args as well as `inputs'` and
+access to a `flake` module arg equivalent to `moduleArgs` plus `inputs'` and
 `outputs'`.
+Flakelight's pkgs attributes, `withOverlays`, and `packages` will
-Flakelight's packages configuration will also be applied to the pkgs
+also be available in the NixOS instance's pkgs.

-of the nested module system (This includes flakelight's additional pkgs values,
-`withOverlays` overlays, and the flake's packages.
+When using the result of calling `nixpkgs.lib.nixosSystem`, the
+`config.propogationModule` value can be used as a NixOS module to gain the above
+benefits.

 For example: